Medically reviewed in July 2022

 - Minor fractures, like fingers or toes

-- Non-life-threatening infections like the flu, urinary tract infections, and strep throat
+- Some infections, such as the flu, urinary tract infections, and strep throat

 When urgent care isn't enough

-Don’t be careless with your health in the name of time or money.
-In an emergency situation, your life is what matters most.
+Don’t sacrifice your health because of time or money.
+In an emergency, your life is what matters most.
 Some illnesses or injuries can't be treated at urgent care.

-"Acute problems, such as heart attacks or severe abdominal pain—any life- or limb-threatening conditions—need to be treated in an ER," Kaplan explains.
-Emergency room nurses prioritize the sickest patients first.
-If you’re in a dire situation, they’ll take you ahead of others whose problems might be less serious.
+"Acute problems, such as heart attacks or severe abdominal pain—any life- or limb-threatening conditions—need to be treated in an ER," Kaplan says.

-Life-threatening emergencies include injury or illness that could result in death, brain damage, or organ failure, such as:
+There are many different life-threatening emergencies.
+They involve injury or illness that could cause death, brain damage, or organ failure.
+These include:

 - Chest pain